Three ways for kids to earn a patch while exploring the

 Be a Nature Explorer!

 The “Nature Explorer Program” turns children into nature detectives who must complete tasks or answer questions about the refuge to earn an embroidered "Explorer" patch.
-Obtain a copy of the "Nature Explorer" booklet from the refuge office or click here.
+Obtain a copy of the "Nature Explorer" booklet from the refuge office or download it here.

 Let's Go Birding!

 Kid's Complete birding activities and earn an embroidered "Birding" patch.
-Obtain a copy of the "Let's Go Birding" booklet from the refuge office or download it by clicking here.
+Obtain a copy of the "Let's Go Birding" booklet from the refuge office or download it here.

 The Friends of the Erie National Wildlife Refuge is an organization of concerned citizens who appreciate the Refuge’s efforts to protect and improve the natural habitat needed for the wide variety of plants and animals that populate the Refuge grounds as well as providing public recreation and environmental education opportunities.
 The group’s membership has recognized that the Refuge needs the help and support of good friends and neighbors in order to continue these services for generations to come.